jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 ### Increase model capacity

-We add layers, feature maps and hidden nodes to a DN gradually to increase its capacity.
+We add layers, feature maps, and hidden nodes to a DN gradually to increase its capacity.
 Deeper models produce more complex models.
 For convolutional layers, the key factors are:

 * Number of convolution layers
 * Number of output feature maps (channels)
 * Filter sizes

 We increase the number of convolution layers with smaller filter size.
-Smaller filters (3x3 or 5x5) usually performs better than larger filters.
-Each convolution layer will reduce or retain the spatial dimension while widen the depth of the channels.
+Smaller filters (3x3 or 5x5) usually perform better than larger filters.
+Each convolution layer will reduce or retain the spatial dimension while widening the depth of the channels.
 (Or vice versa in upsampling transposed convolution.)

 <div class="imgcap">
 <img src="/assets/cnn/cnn3d2.png" style="border:none; width:65%;">